vannak1/expo-config-plugin-quantum-metric/README.md

 An Expo Config Plugin for integrating the Quantum Metric SDK into your React Native application.

-NOTE: I am not associated or work for Quantum Metric.
-This implementation is just shared to save other developers some time.
+> **DISCLAIMER**: This package is not officially created, maintained, or supported by Quantum Metric.
+The author is not associated with Quantum Metric in any capacity.
+This implementation is shared to help other developers integrate the Quantum Metric SDK with Expo and React Native applications.

 ## Installation